Pauan/nulan/README.rst

     $mac bar -> x
       foo x

-  ...because it's trying to use the *value* of the ``foo`` variable, which doesn't exist at compile-time.
+  ...because it's trying to use the *value* of the ``foo`` symbol, which doesn't exist at compile-time.

   In addition, if a *macro* is the first element of a list, it is evaluated at compile-time, which is why ``bar 10`` works.
 But ``prn bar 10`` would **not** work, because the macro ``bar`` isn't the first element of the list